ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 # Installation

-`sudo apt-get install libopencv-dev`
+> `sudo apt-get install libopencv-dev`
-`sudo apt-get install python-opencv`
+> `sudo apt-get install python-opencv`

 # Online tutorials

 There are many online tutorials available on how to use the OpenCV framework.
-The following link describe a set of basic OpenCV tutorials [tutorials](http://docs.opencv.org/3.3.0/d9/df8/tutorial_root.html)
+The following link describe a set of basic [OpenCV tutorials](http://docs.opencv.org/3.3.0/d9/df8/tutorial_root.html)

 # Code block